shawn-vision/shawn-vision.github.io/_ai4science/3_physics_ai.md

   margin: 18px 0;
   color:#0F172A;
 ">
-Most high-dimensional physical systems admit <strong>low-dimensional structure</strong>.
-The key challenge is to learn the <strong>minimal state representation</strong> and the
+The central challenge is to learn the <strong>minimal state representation</strong> and the
-<strong>closed dynamics</strong> that evolve it—while preserving physical constraints.
+<strong>closed dynamics</strong> that evolve it—while preserving physical structure.
 </div>

-In our view, uncertainty is not just “error bars”: it is the signature of unresolved scales, structural mismatch, and regime dependence that must be represented in the emulator itself.
+In this view, uncertainty is not an afterthought: it reflects unresolved scales, regime dependence, and structural ambiguity that must be embedded in the emulator itself.

 ---

-### Minimal dimension and closed representation

-A central objective is to identify a <strong>minimal coordinate system</strong> that is still
-<strong>closed</strong> under time evolution:

-- **Dimension discovery:** learn reduced coordinates that capture the attractor/manifold
-- **Closure learning:** represent unresolved physics with data-driven closures that remain interpretable
-- **Structure preservation:** enforce balances (energy/water/mass), symmetries, and stability constraints
-- **Regime robustness:** remain valid across non-stationarity, boundary-condition shifts, and extremes

-This turns emulation into a scientific tool: a pathway to <strong>system identification</strong>, not only acceleration.

----

-### A framework for next-generation emulators
+### A framework for minimal and closed representations

 <div style="
   display:grid;